Last Updated on

 Insecticides are dangerous, so put on a mask and goggles to prevent irritation.

 5. Dilute Powder

-If using a boron based solution, dilute according to manufacturer’s instructions.
+If using a boron-based solution, dilute according to the manufacturer’s instructions.
 This is likely to be 1 kg of boron powder to 25 litres of water.
-You can buy ready made solution.
+You can buy a ready-made solution.